 SENDIAS service standards are here.

 Most answers can be found on the IPSEA website, but when you need more information, there are three helplines, call in on Fridays and bookable appointments here.

 Irwin Michell is a firm of solicitors whose Public Law division has produced a range of extremely useful Factsheets and Template letters which can be found here.

-You may be entitled to Legal Aid to assist you with the preparation of your appeal if you are entitled to what is called a 'passport' benefit.
-However, in all cases, a financial eligibility assessment will still be undertaken.
+You may be entitled to Legal Aid to assist you with the preparation of your appeal.
+In all cases, a financial eligibility assessment will be undertaken.

-If you own a property, the value of the property, less any mortgaged owed on the property, is taken into consideration.
-If the resulting figure is less than £8K then you are likely to be entitled to Legal Aid.
+If you own a property, the value of the property, less any mortgage owed on the property, is taken into consideration, along with income, savings, valuable items.

 What does Legal Aid Cover?

 Legal Aid will mean you will have a firm of solicitors who have a Legal Aid contract for Education, to assist with the preparation of your appeal.

 Please note: this does not (in all but the most exceptional cases) include the provision of a representative for the hearing of your appeal.